Jordy de Wijs

-Jordy Adriana Jozefina de Wijs (born 8 January 1995) is a Dutch professional footballer who plays as a centre-back for German club Fortuna Düsseldorf.
+Jordy Adriana Jozefina de Wijs (born 8 January 1995) is a Dutch professional footballer who plays as a centre-back for club RKC Waalwijk.

 Club career

 Jong PSV

 Jordy de Wijs joined the PSV academy in 2005.
 In 2008, de Wijs won the title with the PSV D-juniors.
 In 2013, de Wijs was part of the under-19 team that came from two down to beat Feyenoord 3–2 to win the cup.
 He made his professional debut as Jong PSV player in the second division on 28 February 2014 against Almere City in a 3–1 away win playing the full game.

 PSV

 Throughout May 2014, de Wijs was part of the PSV squad that travelled to South Korea where Ji-Sung Park played his farewell matches.
 On 4 June 2014, de Wijs signed a new two-year contract with an option of a further year.

 On 25 February 2015, de Wijs was called up for the trip to Saint Petersburg where PSV were to face Zenit in a Europa League round of 32 tie.
 PSV lost 3–0 on the day and 4–0 on aggregate and de Wijs was an unused substitute.

 On 9 July 2015, de Wijs was named part of the senior squad that would fly to PSV's pre-season camp in Evians-les-Bains taking part in the Valais Cup.
 On 15 September 2015, de Wijs was an unused substitute in a 2–1 Champions League group win over Manchester United.
 On 21 October 2015, he made his senior debut in a Champions League game coming on as a substitute for Simon Poulsen in the 74th minute against Wolfsburg where they lost 2–0.
 Ten days later, de Wijs made his Eredivisie debut against De Graafschap replacing Héctor Moreno where they won 6–3.
 On 21 November 2015, de Wijs with teammate Jeroen Zoet signed new deals keeping them at the club until 2019.
 After impressing at Jong PSV, de Wijs was called up for the first-team by manager Phillip Cocu on 3 December 2015.

 On 23 November 2016, de Wijs came on as a substitute at half-time replacing Jetro Willems in a Champions League match against Atlético Madrid where they lost 2–0.